 GAP for MS-DOS checks in regular intervals whether the user has

-to interrupt an ongoing computation.
+entered ctr-Z or alt-C to interrupt an ongoing computation.

 Under MS-DOS this requires reading the keyboard status (UNIX on the other

-hand will deliver a signal to GAP when the user entered ctr-C
+hand will deliver a signal to GAP when the user entered ctr-C),

 which is rather expensive.
 Therefor GAP only reads the keyboard